Feeling unwelcome, Amazon ditches plans for New York hub

 CITY SHAKEDOWN?

-Some New Yorkers mounted protests after the deal was announced, angered by the US$2.8 billion in incentives promised to Amazon and fearing further gentrification in a neighbourhood once favoured by artists looking for cheap studio space.
+Some New Yorkers mounted protests after the deal was announced, angered by the US$2.8 billion in incentives promised to Amazon and fearing further gentrification in a neighborhood once favored by artists looking for cheap studio space.

 U.S. Congresswoman Alexandria Ocasio-Cortez, a critic of the project and a self-described democratic socialist whose district spans parts of Queens and the Bronx, cheered the reversal by the world's third most valuable public company.